nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Description:**

-1. The accountant selects the option to add a new staff member to the address book.
+1. The accountant enters command to add a new staff member to the address book with relevent details.
-2. The system presents a form for entering staff member details, such as name, contact information, and role.
-3. The accountant enters the required information.
-4. The system validates the input data.
+2. The system validates the input data.
-5. The system adds the new staff member to the address book.
+3. The system adds the new staff member to the address book.

 **Extensions:**